In their native Thailand, Thai Ridgebacks were used to hunt cobras.

 Thai Ridgeback Size and Weight

-Thai Ridgebacks may be medium-sized dogs, but they’re extremely muscular and strong.
+For medium-sized dogs, Thai Ridgebacks are extremely muscular and strong.
 Adult males are significantly larger than adult females.
 Males will grow to a height of 22 to 24 inches and a weight between 50 and 75 pounds, while females will grow to a height of 20 to 22 inches and a weight between 35 to 55 pounds.
 Thai Ridgeback puppies typically achieve their full growth by one year of age.

 |Height (Male)||22-24” Tall|